Ondřej Zíka#

 Hi!

-I am a postdoctoral scientist working at the Max Planck Institute for Human Development in Berlin.
-My research interests evolve around understanding how uncertainty impacts human decisions and how it interacts with different aspects of mental health (anxiety, eating disorders) and development.
-To study these topics I use range of experimental and computational methods (reinforcement learning, Bayesian models) together with physiology (eye-tracking, skin conductance) and neuroimaging (fMRI).
-Apart from academic research, I sometimes get involved in data science and coding projects, both for fun and as a consultant.
+I am a research scientist at the Karolinska Institute 🇸🇪 and an ERC fellow at Bielefeld University 🇩🇪.
+My research interests evolve around understanding how uncertainty impacts human decisions and how it relates to aspects of mental health (anxiety, eating disorders) and development.
+I am also interested in ways in which we can combine AI with longitudinal and multimodal approaches to improve prevention and diagnosis of mental health conditions.
+To study these topics I use range of experimental and computational methods (reinforcement learning, Bayesian models) together with physiology (eye-tracking, skin conductance) and neuroimaging (M/EEG, fMRI).

 I strive to make science inclusive and supportive for everyone.
-I very much welcome anyone reaching out with any questions or comments about science, career or life in general.
+I very much welcome anyone reaching out with any questions or comments.
 I can be found here.

 News#